msinamsina/pyautomail/docs/introduction.rst

 https://github.com/msinamsina/automail.git

-Please see the `tutorial` for a quick introduction on how to use Automail.
+Please see the :ref:`how to use <htu>` for a quick introduction on how to use Automail.